Rizal Day: Ceremonies

 Rizal Day ceremonies are held at Rizal Park in Manila.
 This is usually held early in the morning, led by the president and vice president, and involves the raising of the national flag at Independence Flagpole, followed by a flypast by the Philippine Air Force and the laying of a wreath at the Rizal Monument.
 The president also usually has a year-end address that is first broadcast on this holiday.

-Rites are also held elsewhere in the country, with the chief executive of a province, city, or town presiding.
+Rites are also held elsewhere, with the chief executive of a province, city, or town presiding, and on Philippine consulates and embassies abroad.
 These rites are similar to the one in Manila, and most often include flag-raising, speeches, and wreath-laying ceremony at the locale's own monument to Rizal.